Canon R5 vs Nikon P1000

 Studio photographers will appreciate that the Canon R5 (unlike the P1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the R5 and the P1000 are recent models that are part of the current product line-up.
 The P1000 replaced the earlier Nikon P900, while the R5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the R5 and P1000 can be found, respectively, in the Canon R5 Manual (free pdf) or the online Nikon P1000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon R5 and the Nikon P1000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.